Travel Guide to Santander, Spain

 Las Llamas Park.
 Photo: Emilio Gómez, CC BY 4.0, via Wikimedia Commons

-On day one, you can enjoy strolling along the seafront promenade Paseo de Pereda, explore the main squares in the city center to turn up gems like the Santander Cathedral and Plaza de Porticada, and visit the impressive Centro Botín overlooking the water.
+The average traveler can comfortably explore Santander's key attractions in 2 days.
+On your first day in the city, you can enjoy strolling along the seafront promenade Paseo de Pereda, explore the main squares in the city center and see some gems like the Santander Cathedral and Plaza de Porticada, and visit the impressive Centro Botín, perched overlooking the water.

 With a second day, you’ll also have time to visit either the excellent Museum of Prehistory and Archaeology, or the Maritime Museum, stroll out along the Penίnsula de la Magdalena, and enjoy some time at El Sardinero beach.